Gilles Duceppe’s mother found dead after evacuating from seniors’ residence

-The 93-year-old had evacuated the building, located on Sherbrooke Street East near Assomption Boulevard in the city’s east end, after hearing the fire alarm go off around 4:15 a.m.
+The 93-year-old had evacuated from the building, located on Sherbrooke Street East near Assomption Boulevard in the city’s east end, after hearing the fire alarm go off around 4:15 a.m.
 Sunday.

 “The victim, who seems to have hearing problems, would have heard the fire alarm, but it seems she was not able to understand the audio message saying her building was not part of the evacuation,” Montreal police spokesperson Caroline Chèvrefils told Global News.